Sales Management as a Source of Competitive Advantage

 - We created a survey that measured core sales management skills.
 The survey consisted of 35 questions that had previously been assessed as reliable and valid measures of these skills.
 (More detail on the validation of all the measures is available.)

 - The surveys were distributed as a 360-degree feedback system.
-That is, the surveys were completed by salespeople, sales executives, sales managers and their peers.
+That is, the surveys were completed by salespeople, sales executives, and sales managers and their peers.

 - Salespeople were also asked to complete an employee satisfaction survey to generate an Employee Satisfaction Index (ESI).
 This ESI had also been previously assessed as a reliable and valid measure of employee satisfaction.